element36-io/ebics-java-service/README.md

 A crucial part to understand of Ebics is the key-exchange- roughly it works like this:

 - Generate keypair and send public to bank with the ebics client
-- Bank sends their client specific key via a physically printed letter to you
+- You send client specific keys via a physically printed letter to the bank
-- Add this key to the client
-- All configurations for the setup are done in one specific file: $HOME/ebics/ebics.txt
+- All configurations for the setup are done in one specific file: `$HOME/ebics/client/ebics.txt` see [`ebics-template.txt`](ebics-template.txt)

  Check [ebics.org](https://www.ebics.org/en/home) for details.

 ## Supported banks and national flavours

-Ebics standard was initiated by banks German/French partnership later adopted by Austria and Switzerland and also by Banks across Europe - you will find many bank supporting Ebics, a general list of all banks supporting Ebics was not found.
+Ebics standard was initiated by banks German/French partnership later adopted by Austria and Switzerland and by Banks across Europe.
+You will find many bank supporting Ebics, a general list of all banks supporting Ebics was not found.

 There are national flavours regarding the data on bank transfers and bank statements, which are represented by national changes of the original Ebics XML documents.
 For example Switzerland:

-- In addition to a reference field (e.g. invoice 1234) you may use a dedicated "reference number" on payment slips  which you don't find in other countries
+- In addition to a reference field (e.g. invoice 1234) you may use a dedicated "reference number" on payment slips which you don't find on the payment slips of other countries
 - Account statements, status reports are ZIP files available through separate Ebics commands.
   Generally it is easy to add new commands to the `ebics-java-client` library.